zoliidev/Sinusbot-Welcome-Sound-Script/README.md

 + If something is already playing you can choose to override it

 ## Install
-Simply copy this script to the "scripts" folder in your sinusbot install, then restart the bot.
-After this you will be able to enable the script in your webUI.
+1. Simply copy this script to the "scripts" folder in your sinusbot install, then restart the bot.
+2. After the first step, you will be able to enable the script in your webUI.
+3. Create a playlist with your sounds.
+4. In the script settings make sure to specify the playlist, and it should just work :)